DjangoCRM/info/docs/features/tasks-app-features.md

 hide:
   - toc
 title: CRM Task Management Software
-description: "Enhance team efficiency by Tasks list App - organize workloads, assign projects, and track progress with collaborative tools: chat, file sharing and reminders"
+description: "Enhance team efficiency by CRM Task Manager - organize workloads, assign projects, and track progress with collaborative tools: chat, file sharing and reminders"

 ---

-# Master Efficient CRM Task Management: Organize, Delegate & Collaborate
+# **Master Efficient CRM Task Management: Organize, Delegate & Collaborate**

 The **Tasks management software** is an integral part of the Django CRM system, providing users with the tools they need to organize, assign, and monitor both individual and team activities.
 Whether you're managing daily duties or overseeing large-scale projects, the Tasks app offers a robust framework tailored to support efficient workflows across teams and departments.